 As a senior caseworker, I deal with our most complex cases and oversee and support our other caseworkers.
 I’ve been a benefits adviser for more than 10 years and really enjoy my job.
 DAP gives me the freedom to work with clients for as long as needed, ensuring that our clients achieve appropriate results and get the help that they need.
 In my spare time, I play netball at Cwmbran Netball Club and help run Caerleon JYFC.

 I’ve had a varied career.
 I’ve been a barmaid, had roles in workplace learning and Higher Education.
 This role gives the most job satisfaction!
 Attitudes to illness and disability must change.
 The system hinges on proving your problems and then puts obstacles in the way.
 I’m driven to make a difference, whether a kind word and a smile, or helping with a welfare issue.
 Having suffered with depression and being a carer, I know how vital support services are.
-It is so rewarding supporting our volunteers in developing skills, helping them to achieve personal and professional goals, and reducing social isolation.
+It is so rewarding supporting our volunteers to achieve personal and professional goals.
 If I get any spare time, I enjoy knitting, reading, and meeting friends and family.

 Davina Thomas – Finance, Quality & Performance Officer